 Future Favors The Bold features an impressive crew of several artists.
 Our main one CJ Camba pulls out all of the stops on the plots’ big swings.
 Like how a live broadcast of Waldo’s crew killing the diplomats is in juxtaposition with graphs showing a sharp increase in pregnancy rates.
 Or in the next chapter, an uneven amount of diagonal panels show how the conflict increases in Waldo’s favor.
 But what takes up the most space with bold outlines is a crew member showing two pairs of pants to go with his outfit.
 As the lettering shows, this is what’s a priority to the new captain of a space ship.

-As for who the colorists and letterers are, that’s complicated.
+As for the colorists and letterers…There are two each.
 The two colorists on record are Natalia Nesterenko and Fabi Marques.
 Meanwhile the letterers are Hassan Otsmane-Elhaou and Rob Jones.
 I’m sure who did what specific job will be on the official releases, but it’s not in the review copy I got.

 Where Do You Boldly Go?